albec22g/Project1/README.md

 # Project1
-It is my first project
+It is my first project to learn Github.